Go To Top

 A 20-year-old will likely pay premiums for many more years than a 50-year-old before the insurance company has to pay a claim.
 In addition, men usually pay more for life insurance because men have a shorter life expectancy than women.

-The higher the death benefit amount, the more you can expect the premiums to be regardless of other factors.
-Because a permanent life policy lasts you entire life, the insurance company expects that it will pay the death benefit at some point, which means higher premiums.
+The higher the death benefit amount, the more you can expect the premiums to be, regardless of other factors.
+Because a permanent life policy lasts your entire life, the insurance company expects to pay the death benefit at some point, which means higher premiums.

 Term vs. permanent life insurance

 There are two types of life insurance: term life insurance and permanent life insurance.
 Both policies provide a guaranteed death benefit.
-However, these policies differ in a number of ways.
+However, these policies differ in several ways.

-Term life insurance provides temporary coverage, usually for a period of 10 to 30 years.
+Term life insurance provides temporary coverage, usually for 10 to 30 years.
 If you die during the term, your beneficiary receives the payout.
 If you outlive the term, your coverage typically expires (unless the policy is converted).
-Permanent life insurance, on the other hand, covers you for your lifetime and pays out whenever you die.
+On the other hand, permanent life insurance covers you for your lifetime and pays out whenever you die.

 In addition, term life insurance is cheaper than permanent life insurance from the outset, but term premiums may increase with age.
 However, when choosing between term and permanent life insurance, it’s important to consider your family's needs, not just the cost.